Keinberger/goScraper/README.md

 ```go
 func (e *Element) GetElementNodes(doc *html.Node) ([]*html.Node, error)
 ```
-should be the preffered way to use the scraper library.<br />
+should be the preffered way to use the scraper library.

 As these functions use the other exported functions, as well, it provides all the features of the library packed together and guided by only having to provide a minimal amount of input.
-For the main `Scrape()` function, the user input is scoped to only having to provide a custom Website `w`.
+For the main `Scrape()` function, the user input is scoped to only having to provide a custom Website variable.

 ### Example using `Scrape()`